 For a more intense matcha forward cookie use 3-4 tsp of matcha powder.
 This will produce a more bitter cookie, but the sweetness of the white chocolate should still balance it out.

 These are rough guidelines and the best way to achieve your perfect matcha intensity is to taste as you go.
-Add 1 teaspoon matcha powder to your cookie dough, give it a taste, and if you need more you can always add it!
+Add 1 tsp matcha powder to your cookie dough, give it a taste, and if you need more you can always add it!

 Here are a couple of tips that are catered specifically to this recipe!